Miami has Tri-Rail... |

 Second, we have wide medians not only on Interstate 275 but on Interstate 4 as well.
 There is room to build commuter rail tracks down the center of these highways.

 Fourth, Interstate 275 in St. Petersburg would need median expansion to accommodate the commuter rail tracks, similar to the wide median on Interstate 275 in Tampa.
 It would be able to interconnect to the CSX Clearwater Subdivision rail line somewhere in St. Petersburg.
-Besides, a median expansion of this magnitude would not require much land acquisition similar to the enormous land acquisition that would be required if the Tampa Bay Express (TBX) project were constructed.
-(In fact, TBX calls for a new northbound Howard Frankland and a dedicated center span, and that dedicated center span would accommodate express lane traffic, not rail based mass transit.)
+Besides, a median expansion of this magnitude would not require much land acquisition similar to the enormous land acquisition that would be required if the projects compromising Tampa Bay Next were constructed.

 After rail based mass transit is implemented in the Tampa Bay region, the current bus transit network needs to be revamped twofold: First, to provide a seamless mode of transit instead of the disjointed bus mass transit as it is now.
 Second, the buses can feed into commuter rail at conveniently located stations throughout the route.